-Congratulations from the entire consortium to Sana Amanat, ESIT PhD candidate at the University of Granada, to completing an insightful article on Heritability and Genetics Contribution to Tinnitus, published in the journal Otolaryngologic Clinics of North America, DOI: 10.1016/j.otc.2020.03.003.
+Congratulations from the entire consortium to Sana Amanat, ESIT PhD candidate at the University of Granada, for completing an insightful article on Heritability and Genetics Contribution to Tinnitus, published in the journal Otolaryngologic Clinics of North America, DOI: 10.1016/j.otc.2020.03.003.

 Constanze Riha, ESIT doctoral researcher at the University of Zurich, achieved a further publication towards the completion of her PhD: Accounting for Heterogeneity: Mixed-Effects Models in Resting-State EEG Data in a Sample of Tinnitus Sufferers.
 This paper was published under the Open Access-framework in the journal Brain Topography, DOI: 10.1007/s10548-020-00772-7.
 We congratulate Constanze to this exeptional success!